 I am Accredited with the BACP.
 This means that my practice has met the higher standard as a competent, ethical and independent practitioner.

-I have worked in the field of substance misuse for many years and I have a wide ranging experience of working with people who are experiencing difficulties around their alcohol or drug use, and are seeking ways to make the changes they desire.
+I have worked in the field of substance misuse since 2010, working with people experiencing difficulties around their alcohol and/or drug use, and seeking ways to make the changes they desire.
 I have found that our past experiences have an effect on how we think and what we believe about ourselves.
 Some people turn to alcohol and other drugs as a way to manage their life's difficulties.
-Through a longer term approach, we can look at these life experiences in order to gain insight and understanding around patterns of thinking and behavior that may no longer be helping you and for you to become the person you are meant to be.

 I have extensive experience and training working in the field of Trauma Counselling, where I find a real passion, helping people process past traumatic experiences and the impact of complex relationships.
 Working in a trauma informed way with clients, I understand the importance of providing a safe therapeutic environment, so that within our trusting relationship you will be able to safely explore and piece together what can feel like shattered/ fragmented parts of yourself.

-I have helped people to work through, and make sense of, their experiences.
-This includes, but is not limited to depression, anxiety, trauma, abuse, relationships, loss and grief, personality disorder, low self - esteem, guilt and shame, gender and sexuality and addictions.
+I have helped people to work through, and make sense of their experiences.
+This includes, but is not limited to depression, anxiety, trauma, abuse, relationship issues, loss and grief, personality disorders, low self-esteem, guilt and shame, understanding identity, self-harm, suicide, eating disorders and addictive behaviors.

 Registered / Accredited